anhcraft/config/INTERNAL.md

 Schema(s) of classes resides in the schema.
 The option `schemaCacheCapacity` limits the number of schemas in the cache.

 ## Type Adapters
+- The type adapter of complex type `T` works around complex objects of type `T` and simple objects
 - It is possible to register custom adapters or override existing adapter(s) including the built-in
 - By default, Config does automatic type-adapting by using the schema to normalize an instance into a container, and vice versa.
 However, that process does not always work (see below).
 Using type adapter, it is possible to control the process, e.g: do complex logic, scalarize the object, etc
 - Type adapter is meant provide the final result.
 For example, when an object of class `T` is normalized into a Dictionary, only one type adapter that is compatible to `T` will be called.
 Type adapting is not pipeline.
 Even though, it is allowed to manually call another type-adapting.
 - The adapter has two main method:
   - Simplify a complex object into a simple object
   - Complexify a simple object into a complex object

+### Special type adapters
+- Type inferencer: the only purpose is to simplify a complex object
+  - The denormalizer does not use this type adapter, instead fallback to automatic type-adapting
+- Type annotator: the only purpose is to complexify a simple object
+  - The normalizer does not use this type adapter, instead fallback to automatic type-adapting

 ### Type adapter searching
 To find the type adapter compatible to type `T`, the factory starts searching from `T` up to the root of class hierarchy.
 Searching ends when the type adapter at a level exists.
 If none is found, the normalizer/denormalizer does automatic type-adapting.